 There are no national standards on noise limits.
 The Council will implement the following measures to minimize the noise generated from the IWMC.
-There are no residential neighbourhoods in the vicinity of IWMC.
-The IWMC will adopt the following measures to ensure the impacts on biodiversity are reduced:
+The closest land use is for recreation and sports.
+The IWMC will adopt the following measures to reduce noise: